rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getHolePunch"></a>
 ## *getHolePunch*

 Returns whether video hole punching is enabled or disabled for the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters